Pracownie badawcze

 Dr Jacek K. Nowak

-Our research seeks to understand the mechanisms that are responsible for the synthesis of developmentally regulated non-coding RNAs and their role in programmed genome rearrangements.
-The key question that we seek to answer is whether ncRNA synthesis and metabolism in eukaryotes require a specific composition of transcription machinery and modification and transport pathways.
+Research performed in the laboratory aims to understand the mechanisms responsible for the synthesis of developmentally regulated non-coding RNAs and their role in programmed genome rearrangements.
+The key question that we address is whether ncRNA synthesis and metabolism in eukaryotes requires a specific composition of the transcription machinery as well as modification and transport pathways.

 Badania